You can access geodatabases using various ArcGIS client software. These include the following:

 - The client release you are using cannot connect to the geodatabase release you want to use.
 For enterprise geodatabases, the client release you're using may not be able to connect to the database management system version you're using, and you need to upgrade both the database and the geodatabase to connect from a newer client.

 - You want to take advantage of functionality that is available only if you use a newer release of the geodatabase.
 Check each version of What's new in ArcGIS Pro for information on new functionality and dataset types in the geodatabase.
-Be aware that when you create new dataset types or upgrade a dataset, such as a parcel fabric or a network dataset, older clients will no longer be able to access the dataset.

 |Upgrade a file geodatabase|

 Geodatabases in PostgreSQL

 Geodatabases in SAP HANA

 Sometimes, documentation states that you need a specific version of the geodatabase to take advantage of a particular piece of functionality.
 Often, that version is listed as the 10.x version of the geodatabase.
 As stated previously, when you create or upgrade an enterprise geodatabase in ArcGIS Pro, the geodatabase version number is a combination of the 10.x and ArcGIS Pro release number.
 The following table is provided to help you determine the geodatabase version you will create or upgrade to using ArcGIS Pro:

 |ArcGIS Pro release||Equivalent 10.x release||Geodatabase version|